OSU pathology home page

 M3 SURGICAL PATHOLOGY CLINICAL EXPERIENCE

 We provide all M3 students with a surgical pathology clinical experience within the Surgery/ObGyn block.
 The students receive a 1 hour didactic lecture during ground school orientation week.
 During the block, the students have 2 clinical hours within Surgical Pathology.
 The first hour is within the gross room and histology laboratories.
 The second hour is 1 on 1 with a surgical pathologist in which the students participate in Surgical Pathology sign out at the microscope.
 The students have a choice of 5 different Surgical Pathology subspecialties for the second hour.
 This clinical experience is unique in the United States, leading to the publication “Implementation of a required 3rd-year medical student surgical pathology clinical experience” (PMID 35573389, see figure).
 From 2013-2024, the Department of Pathology has been a preceptor for 1,820 M3 students in Surgical Pathology.
-This experience has formal objectives which are tested in the Perioperative Services examination.
+This experience has formal objectives listed below and explained in detail which are tested in the Perioperative Services examination.

 A large group of medical students are listening to Dr. Debra Zynger give a presentation.